isomerpages/pa-kaks/_volunteer-opportunities/Volunteer.md

 <td rowspan="1" colspan="4">
 <p>Bring together people from all walks of life and encourage community involvement,
-raise awareness about community issues, understand government policies, gather feedback and support the needy.</p>
+raise awareness about community issues, understand government policies, gather feedback and support the needy.
+Check out our social media page to find more about our current events.</p>
 </td>
 </tr>
 <tr>